Print PDF version

 3. Definitions

-- loss of consciousness or asphyxiation arising from gas, fume, vapour or lack of oxygen;
+- The loss of consciousness of any person at work arising from an increase in body temperature.
+Loss of consciousness or asphyxiation of any person at work arising from gas, fume, vapour, or the lack of oxygen.

 See

-Appendix 1a for a 'confined space' decision tree.
+Appendix 2 for a 'confined space' decision tree.

 4. Responsibilities